3drobotics/solodevguide/book/starting-accessories.md

 <aside class="note">
 At time of writing you can connect via USB but care needs to be taken not to interfere with other port configuration and devices.

-We are currently developing a framework for safe and seamless accessory discoverability, integration with apps, and update.
+We are currently developing a framework for safe and seamless accessory discoverability, app integration, and firmware updates.
 </aside>